Aniruddha-Deb/RubiksCube/rubikscube/questions.md

 OB
 ---

-**X** optimization is a heuristic method of finding the shortest path in a graph.
-In this method, _agents_ are made, which are made to travel back and forth between the source and the target node, and the agents secrete _pheromones_ whenever they travel.
-The pheromones are not constant, and would continuously evaporate with time.
-Agents also prefer the path with more pheromones.
+**X** optimization is a heuristic method of finding the shortest path in a graph, inspired from biology.
+In this method, _agents_ are made, which are made to travel back and forth between the source and the target node, and the agents secrete _markers_ whenever they travel.
+The markers are not constant, and would continuously evaporate with time.
+Agents also prefer the path with more markers.

-As a result, the shortest path would have the maximum concentration of pheromones, since the pheromones would evaporate the least along this path (because of short travel time and high frequency of agents).
+As a result, the shortest path would have the maximum concentration of markers, since the markers would evaporate the least along this path (because of short travel time and high frequency of agents).

 ID **X**, the common name of this family of algorithms.